A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models

-In practice, a newly trained LLM that incorporates data generated by a watermarked LLM produces outputs with a distribution that preserves certain patterns of the watermarked distribution, but not identical.
+Under the complete inheritance setting, the hypotheses in \eqref{eqn:hypo} become In practice, a newly trained LLM that uses data generated by a watermarked LLM produces outputs with a distribution that preserves certain patterns of the watermarked distribution, but \emph{not} identical.
 This scenario is captured by the following partial inheritance setting.

 \begin{definition}[\textbf{Partial inheritance}] There exists an upper bound for the total variation (TV) distance between the probability distribution of data generated by the suspect's LLM under data misappropriation, and the probability distribution of data generated by the victim's watermarked LLM, in that $TV_{\cdot|\zeta_t}\left(\omega_t,\mathcal{S}(\mathbf{P}_t,\zeta_t)\right)\leq 1-\theta$, where $1-\theta$ quantifies the upper bound on the allowable difference between the two distributions. \end{definition}